-To some of us in the north, it appears on the surface that these southern states are blatantly flouting the authority of the Federal In a sense, that may be true.
-But the real issue here is REALIZE the people of these states my the basic truth that our Constitution never was meant to be a document to bestow its rights and privileges only an a favored segment of our American people, but that rather it was intended to -- and does -- guarantee those rights and privileges to ALL Americans, and a saturation was a firmative land to a saturate the saturation of the sa in the eyes of our Constitution and our laws enacted under it, every American is entitled to these raghts and privileges. regardless of race, creed or colorX.
-The people of the south already are coming to realize this basic fact, is evidenced by the growing public feeling, in those communities where schools have been closed rather than obey court orders are racial integration, that no ill effects need be anticipated merely because white and negro children attend the same school.
-More and more, the people of these unfortunate communities are realizing that it is far better to keep their schools apen and on a racially-integrated basis, than to allow their schools to be closed in a futile protest against ending a practice which from its very inception improperly and illegally deprived 🗪 some American citizens of some of the rights and privileges guaranteed them by our Constitution.
+To some of us in the north, it appears on the surffice that these southern states are blatantly flouting the authority of the Federal In a sense, that may be true.
+But the real issue here is Government.
+REALIZE MAKE to a the people of these states y the basic truth that our Constitution never was meant to be a document to bestow its rights and privileges only on a favored segment of our American people, but that rather it was intended to -- and does -- guarantee those rights and privileges to ALL Americans. unissathey chave affirmatively disqualified. the release In the eyes of the our Constitution and our laws enacted under it, every American is entitled to these rights and privileges. regardless of race, creed or color .
+The people of the south already THIS are coming to realize this basic fact, 💥 is evidenced by the growing distantian public feeling, in those communities where schools and have been closed rather than obey court orders fracial segretion, that no ill effects need be anticipated merely because white and negro children attend the same school.
+More and more, the people of these unfortunate communities are realizing that it is far better to keep their schools apen and on a racially-integrated basis, than to allow their schools to be closed in a futile protest against ending a practice which from its very inception improperly and illegally deprived mu some American citizens of some of the rights and privileges guaranteed them by our Constitution.

-But this awakening awareness still is only a stirring awareness among some of our southern people, and the awareness must spread far wider before full integration can be achieved peacefully.
-It will be done ultimately, but not until the South as a whole that under the Constitution, an American it is the constitution of the classifying the as first, or this class Americans.
+But this awakening AWAZERERS still is only a stirring awareness among some of our southern people, and the awareness must spread far wider before full integration can be achieved peacefully.
+It will be done ultimately, but not until the South as a whole RECOGNIZES that under Constitution, an Amorican citizen the American and AMERICANS there is no provision for disiding then classifying them as first, lowa U.S. Congressman and Senator Thomas E. Martin explains current work on desegregating schools and ensuring equal rights for all races in 1965.
+Courtesy of State Historical Society of Iowa, 1965 (2 of 3)